Disclosure

 We also work with a number of smaller specialist providers in many of the above areas.
 Where they are relevant to a client's needs, we will advise at the time.

-Fees, expenses and other amounts payable for our Financial Advice
+Fees, expenses, and other amounts payable for our Financial Advice

-The following section outlines the types of fees that may apply
+The following section outlines the types of fees that may apply.

-A set dollar amount, an hourly rate, a percentage-based fee, or commission in lieu of fee.
+The fees charged for our advice and services may be based on a combination of a set dollar amount, an hourly rate, a percentage-based fee, or commission in lieu of fee.

 Our agreed advice and service fees may include charges for: Initial advice, ongoing or annual advice and services, product placement fee, non-completion fee.
 Specific fees are determined and agreed in the scope of service before work is commenced or payable.